MockingbirdME/MockingbirdME.github.io/about.md

 feature-img: "img/color.png"
 ---

-&nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Hello, my name is Devon and I'm currently a student at [Bloc](http://bloc.io) studying to become a software engineer.
-You'll fine my most recent work, and challenging work here.
+Hello, my name is Devon and I'm currently a student at [Bloc](http://bloc.io) studying to become a software engineer.
+You'll find my most recent work, and challenging work here.
 I currently reside in South Portland, Maine where I am preparing to look for employment.

+If you were to talk to my wife, she'd tell you I'm a geek.